On this page:

 You can claim mileage or other travel expenses (such as the cost of public transport), to get to a court hearing.

-If you use a motor vehicle to get to a hearing, 'mileage' can be claimed at the rate specified by Inland Revenue (up to 5000 kilometres a year).
+If you use a motor vehicle to get to a hearing, 'mileage' can be claimed at the rate specified by Inland Revenue.

-If you have other travel expenses to get to a hearing, there are specific requirements to make a claim depending on the amount being claimed, and whether you’re GST registered or not.
+If you have other travel expenses to get to a hearing, there are specific requirements depending on the amount being claimed.

 If you’re GST registered (and claiming GST), you must list any travel expenses as GST exclusive and add GST to the subtotal in the invoice.